Dasburg, Andrew Michael

 Active in Taos, N.M.

-Collection Summary: An interview of Andrew M. Dasburg conducted by Sylvia Loomis on 1964 July 2 for the Archives of American Art.
-Born Paris.
+Collection Summary: An interview of Andrew M. Dasburg conducted 1964 July 2, by Sylvia Loomis, for the Archives of American Art.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.